IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-We can also update the value of an element
+We can also update the value of an element:
 ```python
 mix[3] = "Jack"
 mix